Jaxsbr/Jank/docs/meta-progression-milestones.md

 ## Done Definition (end-to-end test)
 - I can play, die, see points earned, buy an upgrade, restart, observe stronger core, repeat, and progress further — all without reloading the page.

+## Current State (Temporary Debug Implementation)

+As of now, meta upgrades can be tested manually via the Debug UI (press 'D' to open):
+- Checkboxes for Ring 1/2/3 melee range (level-based, sequential validation)
+- Checkbox for multi-melee (independent)
+- Changes apply immediately to the core entity during gameplay

+This debug implementation is temporary and will be replaced by the proper milestone system above.